 You need to write a simple user interface that allows the user to:

 All of this information should be calculated at query time from your graph and not be hard coded into your source.
 Your program should be console driven, that is it should start up, prompt the user for input, and be able to perform any combination of valid operations without exiting.
 Also, be careful to check for invalid input.
 For instance, what happens when a user queries data about a city that CSAir does not fly to?

 The third and final phase of this week’s assignment is for you to visualize CSAir’s route map.
-To aid you in this task, CEO Woodley has told you about a website, the Great Circle Mapper.
+To aid you in this task, CEOs Woodley and Kamin have told you about a website, the Great Circle Mapper.
 To accomplish this task, you do not need to write any code that actually draws the graph, but rather use the Great Circle Mapper to do it for you.
 This website uses the code associated with each city in CSAir’s route network.
 To view a sample of a generated route map, do the following: